Automatic chemical design using a data-driven continuous representation of molecules: Abstract

 \section{Abstract}

 We report a method to convert discrete representations of molecules to and from a multidimensional continuous representation.
-This generative model allows efficient search and optimization through open-ended spaces of chemical compounds.
+This model allows us to generate new molecules for efficient exploration and optimization through open-ended spaces of chemical compounds.

-A deep neural network was trained on hundreds of thousands of existing chemical structures to construct two coupled functions: an encoder and a decoder.
-The encoder converts the discrete representation of a molecule into a real-valued continuous vector, and the decoder converts these continuous vectors back to the discrete representation from this latent space.
+A deep neural network was trained on hundreds of thousands of existing chemical structures to construct three coupled functions: an encoder, a decoder and a predictor.
+The encoder converts the discrete representation of a molecule into a real-valued continuous vector, and the decoder converts these continuous vectors back to discrete molecular representations.
+The predictor estimates chemical properties from the latent continuous vector representation of the molecule.

 Continuous representations allow us to automatically generate novel chemical structures by performing simple operations in the latent space, such as decoding random vectors, perturbing known chemical structures, or interpolating between molecules.